1267Virendra/Structure-Sensitivity-and-Chemical-Applicability/README.md

 # Structure-Sensitivity-and-Chemical-Applicability
-Supplementary Matrials to On Structure Sensitivity and Chemical Applicability of Some Novel Degree-based Topological Indices
+Supplementary Materials to On Structure Sensitivity and Chemical Applicability of Some Novel Degree-based Topological Indices